azerion/bluestack-sdk-android/Home.md

 ```

-adsAdapter.nativeObjectDidFail(Exception adsException): will be called when all ads servers fail. it will return the error of last called ads server.
+nativeObjectDidFail(Exception adsException): will be called when all ads servers fail. it will return the error of last called ads server.
 ```
 #!java
 @Override